2024 Solar Incentives Guide for Uxbridge, MA - Tax Credits & Rebates

 Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
 One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 This is a tax credit for a certain percentage of the cost of your solar system.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+Homeowners can now receive a credit of 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
+The credit percentage will then begin to decrease yearly until the Clean Energy Credit ends in 2035.
 Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to reach out to your local Uxbridge solar panel installers with your questions.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to reach out to your local Uxbridge solar panel company with your questions.

 State & Local Solar Incentives